nextpyp/pyp/docs/guide/picking3d.rst

 #.
 Click on ``Segmentation (closed)`` (output of the :bdg-secondary:`Segmentation (closed surfaces)` block) and select :bdg-primary:`Particle-Picking (closed surfaces)`

 #.
-Select the particle detection ``Method`` and corresponding parameters. "uniform" is used to select uniformly spaced positions on the virion surfaces, while "template search" is used to search for positions on the surface that have high-correlation with an external template (provided as an ``*.mrc`` file with the correct pixel size saved in the header)
+Select a particle detection ``Method`` and corresponding parameters: "uniform" can be used to select uniformly spaced positions on the virion surfaces, while "template search" is used to search for positions on the surface that have high-correlation with an external template (provided as an ``*.mrc`` file with the correct pixel size saved in the header)

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`